Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Results

 We can inspect single modes across different values of total RMS wavefront error to better understand where the model accumulates errors.
-Figure \ref{fig:RMS quality singles} displays the absolute errors of modes 0 (tilt), 10, and 100 when trained and predicting on magnitude 8 frames.
-The magnitude of the errors decrease with mode index, as expected.
-The improvement in model prediction is most noticable at higher RMS, and is no better than the linear model when the RMS is below 75 nm.
+Figure \ref{fig:RMS quality singles} displays the absolute errors of modes 0 (tilt), 10, and 100 when trained and reconstructing magnitude 8 samples.
+The magnitude of the errors decreases with the mode index, as expected.
+The improvement in model reconstruction is most noticeable at higher RMS, and is no better than the linear model when the RMS is below 75 nm.
+This is again expected since the PWFS has a linear behaviour for low RMS wavefront errors.

-We confirm the learned model gives more importance on the expected (physical) modes using saliency mapping.
+We confirm the CNN gives more importance to the expected (physical) modes using saliency mapping.
 A saliency map takes a model output and determines the importance of input features used to calculate it.
 Multiple methods exist to combine the gradients, and we used Grad-CAM introduced by Selvaraju et al \cite{Selvaraju2017GradCAM} and implemented by the \texttt{xplique} library \cite{fel2022xplique}.
-The top row of Figure \ref{fig:saliency map} shows which features were important for determining the specific mode.
-The bottom row provides a reference of the modes following Karhunen—Lo\`eve.
+The top row of Figure \ref{fig:saliency map} shows which pixels were important for determining the specified mode.
+The bottom row provides reference measurements of the corresponding Karhunen—Lo\`eve modes.